Tetranitratoborate: Formation

-4 M[Cl3BNO3] → 3 M[BCl4] + MB(NO3)4]

 Properties

 The infrared spectrum of tetramethylammonium nitratoborate includes a prominent line at 1,612 cm−1 with shoulders at 1582 and 1,626 cm−1 attributed to v4.
 Also prominent is 1,297 and 1,311 cm−1 attributed to v1, with these vibrations due to the nitrate bonded via one oxygen.

-The density of tetramethylammonium nitratoborate is 1.555.
+The density of tetramethylammonium nitratoborate is 1.555 g·cm−3.
 It is colourless and crystalline.
 As tetramethylammonium nitratoborate is heated it has some sort of transition between 51 and 62 °C. It decomposes above 75 °C producing gas.
 Above 112 °C it is exothermic, and a solid is left if it is heated to 160 °C.

 Tetramethylammonium nitratoborate is insoluble in cold water but slightly soluble in hot water.
 It does not react with water.
 It also dissolves in liquid ammonia, acetonitrile, methanol, and dimethylformamide.
 It reacts with liquid sulfur dioxide.

 At room temperature tetramethylammonium nitratoborate is stable for months.
 It does not explode with impact.

 Alkali metal tetranitratoborates are unstable at room temperature and decompose.

 1-Ethyl-3-methyl-imidazolimium tetranitratoborate was discovered in 2002.
 It is an ionic liquid that turns solid at −25 °C.